raph-h/RayTracingInC/notes.md

 Normals - Can be made to point out of a surface (geometrically determined) or always against incident ray (determined during colouring)

-shared_ptr<type> - Shared pointer to an allocated type make_shared<thing>(thing_constructor_params ...) - Allocates a new instance of type thing e.g. shared_ptr<double> double_ptr = make_shared<double>(0.37);
+shared_ptr<type> - Shared pointer to an allocated type - less performant than a normal pointer, so hit_record uses non-shared pointers for increased performance_ make_shared<thing>(thing_constructor_params ...) - Allocates a new instance of type thing e.g. shared_ptr<double> double_ptr = make_shared<double>(0.37);